digiv3rse/assets/docs/authentication/onboarding.md

 ### Manual Contract Call

-You can onboard a new user to Lens by allowing them to mint a profile with a handle using the new PermissionlessCreator smart contract directly.
-This section will guide you through the process of minting a Lens profile with a handle using the JavaScript SDK (i.e. LensClient) or the Lens GraphQL API.
+You can onboard a new user to DiGi by allowing them to mint a profile with a handle using the new PermissionlessCreator smart contract directly.
+This section will guide you through the process of minting a DiGi profile with a handle using the JavaScript SDK (i.e. DiGiClient) or the DiGi GraphQL API.

 The process is as follows: